 WHEREFORE, premises considered, the instant opposition is hereby SUSTAINED.
-Let the filewrapper of Trademark Application Serial No. 4-2012-502060, together with a copy of this Decision, be returned to the Bureau of Trademarks for information and appropriate action.
+Let the filewrapper of Trademark Application Serial No. 4-2012-014253 be returned, together with a copy of this Decision, to the Bureau of Trademarks for information and appropriate action.

 SO ORDERED.